Ria-Kalra/Underwater_Image_Enhancement/README.md

 --output path_to_save_enhanced_image

-Contributions are welcome!
+<b>Contributions</b> are welcome!
 Please submit a pull request or open an issue to discuss potential improvements or new features.

-This project is licensed under the MIT License.
+This project is licensed under the <b>MIT License</b>.